 There’s a current craze surrounding the use of oil for different health practices.
 In Ayurveda, the craze is thousands of years old!
-There is a long tradition of using medicated oil to support and maintain health.
+There is a long tradition of using herbal oils to support and maintain health.
 The current trend and ancient wisdom agree that washing your face with oil is more beneficial than using water, but this advice often receives quizzical looks.

 Vata skin types can be prone to underproduction, which leaves the skin feeling dry and vulnerable.
 On the opposite end of the spectrum, overproduction can leave a residue on the skin, ultimately leading to clogged pores, acne, and other kinds of skin conditions.
 Kapha skin types lean more in this direction, whereas pittas often see a combo of both.

 The natural oils start to be stripped away and your skin produces more and more in an effort to keep the hydration and protection it needs.

-Enter oil.
 Oil is more skilled at cleansing and balancing the hydration of your skin than water, and it is a closer match to your skin’s natural outer layer.
 It has a soft quality that can help to draw out impurities, making it much easier to unclog pores.
 As it helps to pull away dirt, makeup, and pollutants, it also attracts any excess oil.

 The outcome?
 Clean, soft, hydrated skin.
 All the bad stuff gets washed away, but the natural hydration of the skin is maintained.
 For some, this could even mean reducing the amount of creams, oils, and moisturizers used after cleansing.

 Convinced you should make the switch?
 Start by selecting an oil appropriate for you, taking into consideration the season, your predominant dosha, and of course, the state of your skin.
 (Want to learn about your doshas and your Ayurvedic body type?
 Take the quiz!)